The Best Things to Do in Thassos in Winter

 The most known attraction of Thassos, the natural lagoon of Giola, is accessible all year round.
 Although the water may be too cold for a jump, your Instagram and social media will thank you for the photos you will shoot there.

-If you visit Giola in summer, you will be struggling to take the perfect picture because of the crowds around the pool.
+If you visit Giola in summer, you will struggle to take the perfect picture because of the crowds around the pool.
 And even then, there will be people swimming inside.
 In winter, you would have no such problems.

 As a matter of fact, you would have the whole place for yourself.